Cloud-CV/Origami/README.md

 ## Installing Docker

 We use Docker to install Origami.
-As Origami runs well on Ubuntu, we recommend you follow the official Docker documentation [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository).
+As Origami runs well on Ubuntu, we recommend you to follow the official Docker documentation [here](https://docs.docker.com/install/linux/docker-ce/ubuntu/#install-using-the-repository).
 Use the "repository method" for the installation of Docker CE on this site.
 CE stands for "Community Edition," as is designed for developers and ordinary users.
 Make sure to install the latest version of Docker (skip step #3 on "Installing Docker CE"), and if you followed the tutorial above and created an Ubuntu virtual machine, follow the `x86_64` architecture command when setting up the repository.

 If you are using MacOS, follow the instructions on Docker's site [here](https://docs.docker.com/docker-for-mac/install/).